 - EPBC Act Conservation Agreements are agreements between the Australian Government Environment Minister and another person for the protection and conservation of biodiversity in an area of land or sea.

-- The Department of Sustainability, Environment, Water, Population and Communities has responsibility for a number of administrative arrangements relating to taxation concessions that seek to conserve and protect the natural environment.
+- The Department of the Environment has responsibility for a number of administrative arrangements relating to taxation concessions that seek to conserve and protect the natural environment.

 - Tender based approaches and auctions for conservation payments are a new way to deliver funding to community groups and individuals for conservation works.